Juuxel/loom-vineflower/README.md

 quiltflower {
     preferences(
         // fake options: don't try at home
-        "abc" to true,
+        "abc" to 1,
-        "ghi" to 2,
+        "ghi" to "thing",
     )

-    preferences.inlineSimpleLambdas("0")
+    preferences.inlineSimpleLambdas(0)
 }
 ```